vedranav/hierarchy-decomposition-pipeline/inputs/dataset.md

         @ATTRIBUTE most_represented_material {cotton, linen, elastane, polyester, leather, rubber, textile, plastic}
 ```

-- **Class attribute** contains class hierarchy.
-It is the last attribute in a data set defined as @ATTRIBUTE CLASS HIERARCHICAL [class hierarchy].
-Class hierarchy is described with parent-child pairs of labels.
+- **Class attribute** contains hierarchical class.
+It is the last attribute in a data set defined as @ATTRIBUTE CLASS HIERARCHICAL [hierarchical class].
+Hierarchical class is described with parent-child pairs of labels.
 For example, shirts and trousers are apparel, which is described as "apparel/shirts" and "apparel/trousers".
 When a parent is a root of hierarchy, then the keyword "root" is used.
 For example, "root/apparel" and "root/footwear".
-All pairs of labels from the class hierarchy must be enumerated.
+All pairs of labels from the hierarchical class must be enumerated.
 Labels can contain only alphanumeric characters and dots.

 ```
     @ATTRIBUTE CLASS HIERARCHICAL root/apparel, apparel/shirts, apparel/trousers, trousers/long, trousers/short, root/footwear, footwear/sneakers, footwear/socks, footwear/sandals